 1) Angels, 2) Archangels, 3) Virtues, 4) Powers, 5) Principalities, 6) Dominions, 7) Thrones, 8) Cherubim, and 9) Seraphim.

 The nine choirs of angels are broken into three groups of three, but beyond this basic organization there is not much more in Sacred Tradition about the specific duties and distinctions of these mysterious creatures of God.

-According to this chart, it may be surprising that the archangels are among the lowest choirs of angelic beings.
-Archangels are called such because their choir is above that of the “regular” angels (among these are our Guardian Angels), therefore they are referred to as the “princes” of the angels that rank beneath them.
+According to this chart, it may be surprising that the archangels are one of the lowest ranks of angelic creatures.
+Archangels are called such because their choir is above that of the lowest angels (among these are our Guardian Angels), therefore they are referred to as the “princes” of the angels that rank beneath them.